ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #pagebreak()
 #set page(flipped: true)
 === 4-Variable Model
-The 4-Variable model implementing these variables can be seen in @fig:fig4, which displays the use of 4 core inputs to the system (User, BLE, Temperature, Battery) along with the corresponding modules required for successful functionality of the controller.
+The 4-Variable model implementing these variables can be seen in @fig:fig4, which displays the use of 3 core inputs to the system (User, Temperature, Battery) along with the corresponding modules required for successful functionality of the controller.
 The model shows how inputs are transformed into the outputs using various processes, which come in the form of software modules.

-#figure(image("4_VARIABLE_MODEL.png", width:101.5%), caption: [OpenArcade Controller 4-Variable Model Diagram])<fig:fig4>
+#figure(image("4_VARIABLE_MODEL.png", width:101.5%), caption: [OpenArcade Controller 4-Variable Model Diagram _(definitions of terms/modules in @glossary, @tbl:tb4, @software, and @hardware)_])<fig:fig4>
 #pagebreak()
 #set page(flipped: false)
 The processes in the 4-variable model diagram are split into hardware and software, where software processes are described as programmed logic to translate and transfer data between subsystems (noted and explained thoroughly in @software), while the hardware acts as a way to connect physical infrastructure to the actual system function (noted and explained thoroughly in @hardware).